wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-salamander.md

 <details markdown="1">
 <summary>Conjuring the Elemental</summary>

-If you know the spell [Conjure](https://saltygoo.github.io/2020/11/12/conjure/), you can alter it in such way for a minimum of 2 Spell Dices:
+If you know the spell [Conjure](https://saltygoo.github.io/2020/11/12/conjure/), you can alter it in such a way for a minimum of 2 Spell Dice:

 **Conjure Salamander** <br>
 R: 30'

 The spell is identical to the normal conjure spell, except that you can add treasures as offerings to the Shah to improve the spell.
-Each treasure either adds 2 salamanders or increase the duration by 24 hours.
+Each treasure either adds 2 salamanders or increases the duration by 24 hours.
 If you bring the salamander to their death (in an suicidal fight for example), the Shah will be offended and never trade with you again.
 </details>